pnp/blog/content/microsoft-365-pnp-weekly/episode-215/index.md

 In this installment of the weekly discussion revolving around the latest news and topics on Microsoft 365, host – [Vesa Juvonen](http://twitter.com/vesajuvonen) (Microsoft) | @vesajuvonen and [Waldek Mastykarz](http://twitter.com/waldekm) (Microsoft) | @waldekm are joined by London-based Europe Workplace Value Realization Lead and Microsoft MVP - [Zoe Wilson](https://twitter.com/SharePoint_Zoe) (Avanade) \| @SharePoint_Zoe

+PnP Weekly is now on summer holiday until end of August.
+Enjoy your summer/winter for the next 2 months.
+We will return with Episode 216.

 ## Topics discussed in this session

 * How Zoe’s role differs from a delivery consultant’s role.